disusered/docs-test/content/glossary.md

 Payments
 : The service processing financial transactions and maintaining payment records.

+Platform
+: The deployment target for a client application (iOS, Android, Web browser).

+Service
+: A running process that performs work, either an API handling requests or a background worker processing tasks.

 Static IP
 : A fixed public IP address that provides a stable entry point for DNS resolution.